This article describes how to backup a Mac (Mac OS X, MacOS) computer to a NAS share hosted on a Datto SIRIS or Datto NAS.

 defaults write com.apple.systempreferences TMShowUnsupportedNetworkVolumes 1

-In the event that this does not work, please contact Datto Technical Support for further assistance in this process.
+In the event that this does not work, contact Datto Technical Support.

 Time Machine Logs

 Time Machine logs show up in the